Korail Class 331000: 1st generation, 1st batch

 The first batch of Class 331000 trains were introduced in 2009 for the opening of what was known the Gyeongui Line at the time.

 The first batch trains are numbered 331-01~331-13.
 The trains have new, smoother aluminium bodies, but they use the same front end design as the third batch Class 321000 trains.
-The first batch trains have LCD display monitors on the sides (above the doors).
+The first batch trains have LCD monitors on the sides (above the doors).